franklyinnovations/CatTube/README.md

 # FresherNote

-[Heroku link][heroku] **NB:** This should be a link to your production site
+[Heroku link][heroku]

 [heroku]: http://www.herokuapp.com

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+CatTube is a web application inspired by YouTube built using Ruby on Rails and React.js; the main purpose of CatTube is to allow users to view and and upload cat themed videos and related content.

 <!-- This is a Markdown checklist.
 Use it to keep track of your
 progress.
 Put an x between the brackets for a checkmark: [x] -->

+- [ ] Watch uploaded videos
+- [ ] Search uploaded videos by name and filters
 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] Create, read, edit, and delete notes
+- [ ] Users can rate and leave comments on videos
-- [ ] Organize notes within Notebooks
-- [ ] Tag notes with multiple tags
-- [ ] Apply complex styling to notes while editing
+- [ ] Users can upload and delete videos

 ## Design Docs
 * [View Wireframes][views]